-Which Businesses Must File an Annual Report?
+Who Must File an Annual Report?

-When are North Carolina Annual Reports Due?
+When Are Annual Reports Due?

 When a business must submit its annual report to the North Carolina Secretary of State depends on the type of business entity.

-How Do You File Your NC Annual Report?
+How Do You File Your Annual Report?

 Businesses can e-file their North Carolina annual reports through the Secretary of State website.
-If you want to learn what’s involved in handling the filing on your own, you can find video tutorials that explain the process:

 Better still, you can ask CorpNet to file annual reports on your behalf to ensure they’re completed correctly and quickly.
 That way, you can leave the details to us while you concentrate on other aspects of your business.

 Alternatively, you can file annual reports using paper forms, but electronic filing is much faster.
-Filing online ensures the report will be filed with the Secretary of State office the same day and visible on the website when the online application is completed.
+Filing online ensures the report will be filed with the Secretary of State’s office the same day and visible on the website when the online application is completed.
 Filing by paper may take up to 12 weeks for the data to be entered into the state system and visible to stakeholders.

 To file by paper, search for your company record on the state’s website and print the form.

-What Information Do You Need to Provide in Your Annual Report?
+What Information Do You Need to Provide?

-I’ve listed some of the information that businesses must provide when filing their annual reports.
+I’ve listed some of the information that businesses must provide when filing their annual reports:

 - Company name and address listed in the company’s formation documents (e.g., in the Articles of Incorporation or Articles of Organization)